elegant-scipy/elegant-scipy/markdown/ch1.markdown

 # plot of a small gene vs a big gene
 # (choose two that have otherwise similar expression levels?
 # or better yet big one looks like it has more expression but actually
-# the little one is higher after normalisation)
+# the little one is higher after normalization)

 # plot of a small gene vs a big gene
 # (choose two that have otherwise similar expression levels?
 # or better yet big one looks like it has more expression but actually
-# the little one is higher afer normalisation)
+# the little one is higher after normalization)

 genes2_idx = [108, 103]
 genes2_lengths = gene_lengths[genes2_idx]